 What is an HVAC system and how does it work?

-HVAC stands for heating, ventilation, and air conditioning.
-This system offers both heating and cooling to residential and commercial buildings..
+HVAC, an acronym for heating, ventilation, and air conditioning, provides temperature control solutions, delivering both heating and cooling for homes and commercial spaces..
 From single-family homes to submarines you can find HVAC systems provide the means for environmental comfort.
-These systems utilize fresh outdoor air to provide optimal indoor air quality.
+These systems draw in fresh air from outside to ensure high-quality indoor air.
 The V in HVAC or ventilation is the process of replacing or exchanging air within a space.
 This process involves the removal of moisture, smoke, odors, heat, dust, airborne bacteria, carbon dioxide, and other gases as well as temperature control and oxygen replenishment providing a better quality of air indoors.

 Air conditioners function by taking heat and humidity from your home and releasing it outside for eventually dropping the temperature in your home.
 All parts of the central cooling system must work together to complete this process.
 When the temperature in your home needs to be changed, central cooling kicks off.
 The thermostat will alert your cooling unit that the temperature needs to drop, and all parts will work simultaneously to get your space to your desired temperature.